eoinmakers/bank-js/README.md

 - The display method has a lot of duplication or columns in a long string interpolation, which also doesn't read very well any way you try to format it.
 Changed this to an array with each of the elements as a `render` call, joined with a delimiter of "|| " for the columns.
 - Tweaked the `dateFormat` method to add a single trailing space also.
 - Having to pass in "null, 10000, 10000" to the `constructor` could lead to errors.
 Changed for an object as argument, using destructuring to fill in any missing keys with null.

+### Back to the Statement

+To pass the feature test:

+- The `Account` class can have `Transaction` injected into it, its `constructor taking the .

 <!-- Links -->